-James Creek Watershed Initiative (JWCI) and Lefthand Watershed Oversight Group (LWOG) - Jamestown supports and is involved with the James Creek Watershed Initiative and Lefthand Watershed Oversight Group.
+James Creek Watershed Initiative (JCWI) and Lefthand Watershed Oversight Group (LWOG) - Jamestown supports and is involved with the James Creek Watershed Initiative (JCWI) and Lefthand Watershed Oversight Group (LWOG).
 Both are community organizations working to preserve, improve, and protect the James Creek Watershed and the Left Hand Creek Watershed (in which the James Creek Watershed is located) and to improve water quality.
-JCWI is a local grassroots group while the Lefthand Watershed Oversight Group is a regional agency with representatives from regional groups, state agencies and other interested parties.
+JCWI is a local grassroots group while LWOG is a non-profit stakeholder organization formed and operated pursuant to the Colorado Revised Nonprofit Act.
+The mission of the organization is to assess, protect, and restore the quality of the Left Hand Creek watershed and foster stakeholder collaboration.
+LWOG's Board of Directors (BOD) is made up of representatives from the Town of Ward, Town of Jamestown, City of Longmont, Boulder County, St. Vrain and Left Hand Water Conservancy District, Left Hand Ditch, and JCWI.
+Other voting members are elected to the BOD due to demonstration of interest in issues or particular technical or scientific expertise.
+The US Forest Service is represented at meetings but has no vote.
 Both watershed groups monitor water quality along Little James and James Creeks.
 LWOG also oversees the River Watch program to assess stream health for the watershed.
 The Lefthand Watershed Oversight Group participated with the creation of the Left Hand Creek Master Plan that guides recovery of the creek after the 2013 Flood event.